OliverTopliss/ChessGame/README.md

   Planned Features:

     - Network-based gameplay (Multiplayer)
+      - Possibly use a NodeJS or Python server

     - Cross-platform clients (Java Client & Web client)
+      - Web client would be written in JavaScript and possibly React.

     - Single player mode against bots of varying difficulty